 Bank of America Alaska Airlines cards

 I first applied for Alaska Airlines cards back in November, taking advantage of the offer that gives 25,000 bonus miles and a $100 statement credit.
-Bank of America is one of the few banks that hasn’t super cracked down on credit card churners, so a few weeks ago, when I was planning on signing us both up for new cards, I noticed that the offer for the $100 statement credit had DISAPPEARED!
+Bank of America is one of the few banks that hasn’t super cracked down on people who sign up for lots of credit cards, so a few weeks ago, when I was planning on signing us both up for new cards, I noticed that the offer for the $100 statement credit had DISAPPEARED!

 The good news is that as of a few days ago this offer is back.
 If you’re interested in it, I encourage you to sign up soon, since I think it’s not likely to last soon.

 We just applied and were both approved – Carolyn immediately and me after a phone call in.
 We haven’t gotten our cards yet but the minimum spending shouldn’t be a problem (only $1000 in 3 months)